 The new sections stipulate that such amendments can be made through a resolution adopted by the governing body, which must reference the authority for the amendment.
-The resolution becomes effective upon adoption and must be published within thirty days.
+This resolution becomes effective immediately upon adoption and must be published within thirty days.
 However, any amendments intended to add powers not included in the original charter must still follow the traditional amendment process requiring voter approval.
-This streamlining aims to ensure that local governance can quickly adapt to changes in state law or judicial rulings without unnecessary delays.
+The bill aims to streamline the process for local governments to ensure their charters remain compliant with state law and court rulings.

 Statutes affected: INTRODUCED: 11-09.1-06